 Paleoceanography and paleoclimatology

-Past abrupt climate change, ocean circulation, ocean biogeochemistry, marine carbon cycle, trace and minor elements in biogenic calcium carbonates
+Past abrupt climate change, ocean circulation, ocean biogeochemistry, marine carbon cycle, trace and minor elements in biogenic calcium carbonates, biomineralization

-Improved knowledge of the modes and mechanisms of past climate variability is crucial for understanding our current and future climate.
-I am a paleoceanographer, studying large-scale changes in ocean circulation and biogeochemistry that occur over orbital, millennial, and shorter timescales.
-Most of my work has focused on the last full glacial-interglacial cycle, spanning roughly the past 150,000 years.
-Major variations in ocean circulation, from abyssal depths to the surface, are believed to have strongly influenced climate via the transport of heat.
-The oceans also exert control over atmospheric levels of carbon dioxide, an important "greenhouse" gas.
-Such changes are reflected in the physical and chemical properties of seawater, including temperature, salinity, carbonate system parameters, radiocarbon content, and the concentrations of various nutrients.
-I mainly use trace and minor elements in the calcitic shells of protozoa called foraminifera as recorders of these properties.
-By analyzing and dating sediment cores that contain foraminifera, we can reconstruct ocean chemistry and inferred circulation patterns during the past.
+As human activities continue to alter Earth’s climate, it becomes increasingly important to look to the past to better understand the future.
+I am a paleoceanographer, studying large-scale changes in ocean circulation and biogeochemistry that occur over timescales ranging from a few years to millions of years.
+Major variations in ocean circulation, from the surface to abyssal depths, have influenced climate via the transport and storage of heat.
+The oceans also exert control over atmospheric levels of carbon dioxide, an important greenhouse gas.
+Such changes are reflected in the physical and chemical properties of seawater, including temperature, salinity, carbonate chemistry, radiocarbon age, and the concentrations of various nutrients.
+I use the chemistry of marine calcifiers, mainly foraminifera, as recorders of these properties.